SMALL BUSINESS CONTRACTS Q & A

 Q. Why don't your contracts have the scope of the work already written?
 That'a a lot of work to do on my own.

-A. I don't fill out the scope of the work with anything other than sample language because no two companies that provide the same service do it in the exact same way.
+A. I don't fill out the scope of the work with anything other than sample language (if that) because no two companies that provide the same service do it in the exact same way.

 Q. I notice that the contract I got from you does not list all of the things that could potentially happen that are out of my control.
 Should I list those things myself?